Newark's Drinking Water Problem: Lead And Unreliable Filters

 They added that the city and state will need assistance from the federal government to provide and distribute the bottles.

-In January, Baraka urged President Trump to help protect Newark's fraught water infrastructure systems instead of funding a wall at the U.S. southern border to deter migrants.
-"It will cost an estimated $70 million to replace the lead service lines in Newark," Baraka said in in a letter.
+In January, Baraka urged President Trump to help protect Newark's fraught water infrastructure systems instead of funding a wall at the U.S. Southern border to deter migrants.
+"It will cost an estimated $70 million to replace the lead service lines in Newark," Baraka said in a letter.

 A spokesperson for Sen. Cory Booker, a former mayor of Newark and presidential candidate, told NPR that the senator had made efforts to address New Jersey's water problem.
 "We'll be sending a letter to the [EPA]" later on Tuesday with other federal lawmakers in New Jersey, "urging the EPA to help the city and state with distributing bottled water to its residents," spokesperson Kristin Lynch said.